Skip to content

 • Integrated with your existing security tools

-Uptycs & DE
+Uptycs & Detection Engineering

-Uptycs security analytics platform offers multiple security solutions in one platform, including XDR capabilities, which can be used by security teams looking for an out-of-box solution that can be supplemented with customization on the fly.
+Uptycs security analytics platform offers multiple security solutions in one platform, including XDR capabilities, which can be used by security teams and security incident management teams looking for an out-of-box solution that can be supplemented with customization on the fly.
 For example, see this case study where one large financial institution chose Uptycs precisely for the ability to customize their own rules and catch threats their current EDR was not catching.
 They needed a sophisticated and automated approach to YARA scanning at scale, and Uptycs provides a robust solution.

 Plus, the Uptycs Threat Research Team is constantly on the hunt for new threats.
 They’ve found novel threats and contributed their findings to MITRE ATT&CK.
 In addition to seeking out novel threats, they remain informed by security news and threat feeds, and work to incorporate the latest threat intel into new rules for the Uptycs platform.